antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ### Why ML.NET is switching from the "pipeline" API to a new API?

-As part of crafting process in the preview versions (remember that ML.NET is still in early previews), we've been getting feedback about the "pipeline" API and discovered quite a few limitations we need to address by creating a more flexible API.
+As part of the process of crafting the preview versions (remember that ML.NET is still in early previews), we've been getting feedback about the "pipeline" API and discovered quite a few limitations we need to address by creating a more flexible API.

 Specifically, new capabilities provided by the new API which are not possible with the "pipeline" API are the following: